Charly B

 Charly B, born Charles Blanvillain in 1981, is a French singer-songwriter who performs, and whose music is distributed, internationally.

 Biography

 Debut

 Charly B is French, German and Armenian descent.
 He was fascinated by music, and discovered reggae at the age of 15, when he spent a year at IONA High School in Jamaica, living with a Jamaican family, in a program sponsored by the American Field Service.
-Later on, he studied sound engineering at the School of Recording Arts, Canada and at the Sound and Audio Engineering School in Geneva.
+Later on, he studied sound engineering at Recording Arts Canada in Toronto and Sound and Audio Engineering Institute in Geneva.

 He composed his first reggae song at the age of 15.
 His musical studies in Canada, long visit to Jamaica, and time spent living in France near the Swiss border, together with his international tours, form the cultural underpinnings of his artistic vision.
 He has collaborated with legends of dancehall reggae such as Capleton, Kiprich, De Marco and Anthony B.

 Career

 In 2002, at the age of 21, he was voted best DJ in Geneva.
 In 2003, he wrote a song for the movie "Destination Jamaica" by George Tait (Jungle George) In December 2003, his song "My Queen" was included in a DVD distributed with the Austrian surfers' magazine Methodmag (60,000 copies).
 In 2005 he was voted the best DJ in Switzerland, in a contest organized by Giddeon Productions.
 He was not able to take advantage of the prize, a concert on the main stage of Rototom Sunsplash Festival 2005, as he had committed to visit Jamaica that summer.
 He therefore gave the prize to Elijah, the runner-up in the competition.
 In 2007, Eliane Dambre of the Ateliers du Funambule, decided to nominate him for the Eurovision competition as Switzerland's candidate, (in competition with DJ Bobo), but the attempt was made too late to qualify him for the contest.
 More recently, in 2009, he won an award for "Best Reggae Song" in the Reggae Europe competition.
 He has hundreds of songs composed by him (music and lyrics), in French and English and in Jamaican slang, registered with the French-based Society of Lyricists, Composers and Music Editors (SACEM).
 In February 2013, he wins a podium at the Victories of Reggae 2013 in the category "Revelation of the Year".
 The Jamaican newspapers "Jamaican Observer" write a great article on his career in February 2013, February being the "Reggae Month" In June 2013, he wins the Price of the Public and the best author-composer price at the Zicmeup Competition in Paris organized by Zicmeup/the Voice.
 In 2015, he joins the TMMG Production group in Kingston and gets a VPal distribution for his single Prophecies Untold, followed in 2016 by "Eyes dem Red" and "Nah Give Up", and in 2017 by "One Phone Call".
 This collaboration between TMMG and Charly B has led to an album, being released at the end of 2017, with 14 tracks, called JOURNEY OF LIFE.